Atlanta police chief resigns as protesters decry killing of black man

 Mayor Keisha Lance Bottoms said she accepted the resignation of police chief Erika Shields after the killing of Rayshard Brooks, 27, of Atlanta.
 Dozens of protesters gathered by late afternoon around the spot south of downtown where the man was shot and killed.

-“I do not believe that this was a justified use of deadly force and have called for the immediate termination of the officer,” Bottoms said at a news conference.
+“I do not believe that this was a justified use of deadly force and have called for the immediate termination of the officer,” Bottoms said at a news conference, adding the officer who shot Brooks had been fired.

-Atlanta’s police did not immediately respond to a request for comment.
 Authorities have not yet released the names of the two officers involved in the shooting, both of whom were white.

+Bottoms said Shields, a white woman appointed chief in December 2016, would be replaced by deputy chief Rodney Bryant, a black man who will serve as interim chief.

 The Georgia Bureau of Investigation (GBI) said it was investigating the incident.
 Police said Brooks resisted arrest after failing a field sobriety test.